Shadows . . . .

 (Verses 1 and 2)

-Where is your dwelling place right now?
-Are you frustrated at the direction life is taking you, perhaps fearful because of the direction the world appears to be going?
+Where is your focus–the dwelling place of your mind and heart right now?
+Are you frustrated–or perhaps even fearful–at the direction life is taking you?
 No matter how shadowy life may appear, give thanks to God for His Sovereign Goodness as He lights your way.
 Looking for answers?
-Look no further than Christ who said, “I am the way, the truth and the life.
-No one comes to the Father except through Me.”
-John 14:6
+Look no further than Christ who said,

 All to His Glory!